Andre-Mendes21/Markov-Chain-Text-Generator/README.md

 - The file containing the text to be read from.
 - The number of words per sentence.
 - The number of sentences.
-- File to write the generated sentences to (Optional).
+- File to write the generated sentences to. (optional)

 ### Example

 ```console
 $ ./release/main test.txt 10 5 result.txt
 ```

 ## About the Source Code